dcdpr/did-btc1/chapters/Update-Beacons.md

 1. Else:
    1. Set `didUpdatePayload` to the result of passing `hashBytes` into the [Fetch Content from Addressable Storage] algorithm.
    1. If `didUpdatePayload` is null, MUST raise a `latePublishingError`.
-May identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
+MAY identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
 1. Return `didUpdatePayload`.